arijeetchoudhury100/jec_cse_fileshare/README.md

-# jec_cse_fileshare
+# jec_cse_fileshare.
 A simple file sharing site between teachers and students.
-Copy the mini-project directory to /var/www/html/ download the fileshare.sql file create a database in MySQL/mariadb by the name "project". run the following command: mysql -u <username> -p < <path to fileshare.sql>
+Copy the mini-project directory to /var/www/html/. download the fileshare.sql file. create a database in MySQL/mariadb by the name "project". run the following command: mysql -u <username> -p < <path to fileshare.sql>